lvgl/docs_old/en/object-types/btn.md

 - `lv_btn_set_fit/fit2/fit4(btn, LV_FIT_..)` enables to set the button width and/or height automatically according to the children, parent, and fit type.

 ### Ink effect
 You can enable a special animation on buttons: when a button is pressed, the pressed state will be drawn in a growing circle starting from the point of pressing.
-It's like an ink droplet in the water.
+It's similar in appearance and functionality to the Material Design ripple effect.

+Another way to think about it is like an ink droplet dropped into water.
 When the button is released, the released state will be reverted by fading.
-It's like the ink is fully mixed with a lot of water and become no visible in it.
+It's like the ink is fully mixed with a lot of water and becomes invisible.

 To control this animation, use the following functions:
 - `lv_btn_set_ink_in_time(btn, time_ms)` - time of circle growing.